Zachbot168/echoridge_search_frontend/AMNESIA.md

     └── db.ts            # TypeScript interfaces ✅
 ```

-All core infrastructure has been implemented.
+All core infrastructure has been implemented AND INTEGRATED with real backend data.

 ## 🔮 Future Considerations